 Jordan S. Davis has served as a member of our board of directors since September 2012.
 Mr. Davis is a Managing Partner and co-founder of Radius Ventures, the investment advisor to the Radius Funds, a venture capital firm focused on growth equity and expansion-stage health and life sciences companies.
 Prior to founding Radius in 1997, from 1992 to 1996, Mr. Davis served as a Managing Director at KBL Healthcare, Inc., a health and life sciences venture capital and investment banking firm, where he also served as Vice President and Director of KBL Healthcare Acquisition Corp., a publicly traded acquisition company, which he co-founded.
 Mr. Davis began his career as an Associate in Morgan Stanley & Co.'s Private Wealth Management and International Sales and Trading operations.
 Mr. Davis founded Cambridge Heart, Inc., a medical technology company that developed and commercialized a device to non-invasively identify patients at risk of sudden cardiac death, and Voxware, Inc., a speech technology company and early entrant in the voice over IP market, both of which completed initial public offerings in 1996.
-Mr. Davis has served on numerous public and private company boards and currently serves on the board of directors of BioStorage Technologies, Inc., Endogastric Solutions, Inc., Healthsense, Inc., MID Surgical and HealthCorps.
+Mr. Davis served on the public company board of Athersys, Inc. beginning in June 2007 and effectively resigning in June 2010, and currently serves on the board of directors of BioStorage Technologies, Inc., Endogastric Solutions, Inc., Healthsense, Inc., MID Surgical and HealthCorps.
 We believe Mr. Davis is qualified to serve on our board of directors because of his extensive industry, investment and capital markets experience.